Anasauce/Little-Bytes/README.md

 ## Contributing

-Please notify us if you would like to pick up an issue:
+Please notify us if you would like to pick up an issue oaklandtechforkids@gmail.com

 - Setup environment for Node and install all dependencies